-Throughout history, people have always worked to advance mankind as a whole.
+People have always worked to advance mankind as a whole.
 From the invention of the wheel to the creation of the cellphone, technological advancements have always been a part of human civilization.
 It is this advancement that has brought us to where we are today, with all our tools and toys.
-As people make new discoveries and create new inventions, civilization changes, but are all these changes really as good as they sound?
+As people make new discoveries and create new inventions, civilization changes.
+But are all these changes really as good as they sound?

 How Has Technology Changed Our World?

-There is no doubt in most people's mind that technology has, overall, increased our quality of life.
-Advancements in the medical field have turned many illnesses into minor inconveniences rather than the life-threatening ailments they once were, allowed us to replace and possibly even replicate entire working organs, and extend the human lifespan.
+There is no doubt that technology has, overall, increased our quality of life.
+Advancements in the medical field have turned many illnesses and life-threatening ailments into minor inconveniences, allowed us to replace and even replicate entire organs, and extend the human lifespan.

-The invention of the household computer put the world at our fingertips -- endless information and countless new people to meet (and new perspectives to hear), without ever leaving home.
+The invention of the household computer put the world at our fingertips—we have endless information and countless new people to meet (and new perspectives to hear), without ever leaving home.

 Then the smart phone took all that information and allowed us to take it everywhere with us.
 In the past, if your car broke down in the middle of nowhere, you were at the mercy of complete strangers; with mobile phones, we are able to call for help almost anywhere.

 Debit and credit cards eliminate the need to carry cash, which can be easily lost or stolen with no hope of ever getting it back.
 If your cards are lost or stolen, a quick call to the bank is all that is required to ensure that your funds remain untouched.

 Despite all these wonderful aspects, however, many people are asking the question, "has our reliance on technology gone too far?"